¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Summary Checklist for Facility Managers

-Before signing off on a lighting upgrade, run through this technical audit:
+Before finalizing a lighting upgrade, perform this technical audit:

-• Verify Rebate Eligibility: Check the DLC QPL for the specific model number.
+• Verify Rebate Eligibility: Search the DLC QPL for the specific model number.

 • Audit Labor Quotes: Ensure the contractor has accounted for lift rentals and potential wiring complexities.

-• Request IES Files: For large projects, use IES files in software like AGi32 to ensure the new layout meets ANSI/IES RP-7 industrial lighting standards.
+• Request IES Files: For large projects, use IES files in software like AGi32 to ensure the layout meets ANSI/IES RP-7 standards.

 Frequently Asked Questions (FAQ)

 Can I use a 0-10V sensor with an older LED driver?
-Only if the driver has dedicated dimming leads (usually purple and gray/pink wires).
-If the driver is not dimmable, a standard occupancy sensor can only provide ON/OFF functionality, missing out on the "bi-level" dimming savings required by codes like IECC 2024.
+Only if the driver has dedicated dimming leads (usually purple and gray/pink).
+If the driver is not dimmable, a standard occupancy sensor can only provide ON/OFF functionality, which may not meet "bi-level" dimming requirements in modern energy codes.

 Does a retrofit kit void the original UL listing of the fixture?
-Technically, yes, unless the retrofit kit is "UL Classified" for that specific fixture housing.
-This is a significant liability risk for property owners.
-Installing a new UL Listed fixture avoids this legal gray area entirely.
+In many cases, yes, unless the kit is "UL Classified" specifically for that fixture housing.
+This can create a liability risk; installing a new UL Listed fixture avoids this legal ambiguity.

 Is 5000K or 4000K better for outdoor security?
-While ANSI C78.377 defines both, 5000K (Daylight White) is often preferred for security because it provides higher contrast for surveillance cameras.
-However, 4000K is often chosen for "neighbor-friendly" applications to reduce blue-light pollution.
+5000K (Daylight White) is often preferred for security because it provides higher contrast for surveillance cameras.
+However, 4000K is frequently chosen in residential-adjacent areas to reduce blue-light pollution.

 YMYL Disclaimer: This article is for informational purposes only and does not constitute professional electrical engineering or financial advice.
+Local codes and utility rebate programs vary significantly by region.
 All electrical installations must be performed by a licensed professional in accordance with the National Electrical Code (NEC) and local building regulations.
-Consult with a tax professional regarding specific energy tax credits or utility rebate eligibility.
+Consult with a tax professional regarding specific energy tax credits.

 Sources